 Following any instructions can be challenging, but it’s also a great way to learn how to forward-plan – and, when something doesn’t go quite right, think laterally.
 Children are forced to retrace their steps, consider alternatives and assess their work to find what needs fixing.

-Watching a group of children build LEGO side-by-side proves beyond doubt that kids bond with each other over LEGO.
-For shy kids, LEGO can be an ice-breaker and help them feel more confident in a social setting.
+Watching a group of children build with LEGO pieces side-by-side proves beyond doubt that kids bond with each other over LEGO.
+For shy kids, building with LEGO bricks can be an ice-breaker and help them feel more confident in a social setting.